-Typically, organizations progress through a sequence of stages as their usability processes evolve and mature.
+Typically, organizations progress through a sequence of stages as their UX processes evolve and mature.
 Because the sequence is fairly universal, you can match your own organization with the following descriptions to see what your next stage is likely to be.

 Stage 1: Hostility Toward Usability